-During the applicable warranty period, as set forth above, warranty repairs shall be made without charge by an authorized Cobalt Boats dealer or, at the option of Cobalt Boats, by Cobalt Boats at its plant in Neodesha, Kansas.
-All warranty repairs shall be subject to the authorization of factory-trained personnel of Cobalt Boats, whose decision will be final.
-Transportation to and from an authorized Cobalt Boats dealer, and/or to and from the Cobalt Boats plant in Neodesha, Kansas, for warranty repairs, shall be at the owners' expense.
+Remedies.
+During the applicable limited warranty period, as set forth above, covered warranty repairs shall be made without charge by an authorized Cobalt dealer or, at the option of Cobalt, by Cobalt at its plant in Neodesha, Kansas or at a facility specifically authorized by Cobalt.
+All warranty repairs shall be subject to the authorization of factory-trained personnel of Cobalt, whose decision shall be final.
+Transportation to and from an authorized Cobalt dealer, and/or to and from the Cobalt plant in Neodesha, Kansas, for warranty repairs, shall be at Owner's expense.
+Repair of blisters, when authorized by Cobalt, are covered by this warranty, provided the original factory gelcoat surface has not been altered in any way.